mxmgorin/gmboy/README.md

   A `config.json` file lets you customize settings by editing it directly.
 It is created on first run in the app folder.

 - **Multiple Palettes**
-  Includes different color palettes with ability to add via the config file.
+  Includes different color palettes with ability to add by editing the file.

 - **Slow and Turbo Modes**
   Ability to slow down or speed up emulation.
 Speed is adjustable via the config file.